chong12007/Monster_Hunter_Now_auto_script/README.md

 1. Go to Upper right <>Code
 2. Download Zip
 3. Extract the zipped folder at anywhere
-4. Execute the main.exe
+4. Execute the main.exe (some update may not reflect on exe)
-5. Or Run main.py using pycharm
+5. Or Run main.py using pycharm (Recommended)

 ## Setup
 * Set the window name to Phone